rust-lang/rfcs/text/0000-cortex-m-targets.md

 library has been compiled for the Cortex-M3, which doesn't have a FPU, it can still be linked with objects compiled for the `cortex-m4f` target because they also use the soft-float ABI.

-## The `rust-core` component
+## The `rust-std` component

-The build system will learn to package a new `rust-core` component that will look like this:
+The build system will learn to package a slightly modified `rust-std` component that will look like
+this:

 ```
 $ tree .